 Legal funding alleviates the demands from needy clients on attorneys' time and resources by empowering clients to meet their own financial obligations while their case is winding its way through a lengthy legal process.
 In essence, legal funding gives lawyers the freedom to do what they do best - practice law.

 Nothing is more discouraging to an attorney than when a client is forced to accept an early settlement because they can't afford to let the legal process run its full course.
 Legal funding levels the playing field by giving attorneys the time they need to press for the settlement their clients deserve.

 Still, some attorneys are hesitant to recommend legal funding to their clients because they are concerned the funding company will interfere with the case.
 That would be a legitimate concern - if it were true.
 The reality is that funding companies take a strict "hands-off" approach to the legal process.
 They never interfere with the case.
 Instead, by addressing pressing client financial needs, they give the client's lawyer the time and resources he needs to build a better case.

-Utah Attorney Ron Kramer has firsthand experience with Oasis' legal funding program and can attest to these benefits.
-On eight separate occasions, he has referred clients to Oasis with satisfactory results and will continue to recommend Oasis for clients caught in a financial pinch.
+Utah Attorney Ron Kramer has firsthand experience with legal funding programs and can attest to these benefits.
+On eight separate occasions, he has referred clients to legal funding programs with satisfactory results and will continue to recommend them for clients caught in a financial pinch.
 Kramer says, "Legal funding gives me more time and freedom to work on the case.
 It also allows me to create more value in a case, rather than settle early for less money."

 Benefits for Plaintiffs